On behalf of the entire student body, thank you for your support and participation.

 Very few people have the ability to touch the hearts of many.
 Even fewer have the ability to transpire their legacy to those who never had the opportunity to meet them.
 Dr. James Robertson Jr. was one of those rare people.
 Robertson, a founding dean of the Texas A&M Irma Lerma Rangel College of Pharmacy, strived to give the very best to, and thereby inspire, the students he served.
 His humble, approachable, and charismatic manner led him to fully accomplish his professional goals, and beyond.
 That beyond can be evidenced in the continuous desire and efforts to keep his memory alive, building a legacy that both touches, and beats in, the hearts within the Texas A&M Rangel College of Pharmacy community.

 The passing of Dr. Robertson was a tremendous loss.
 But instead of mourning that loss silently, the students of the Texas A&M Rangel College of Pharmacy feel joyously compelled to keep the memory of Dr. Robertson alive, especially for those who did not have the opportunity to experience the living energy of a man who exuded warmth, respect, and a passion for sharing knowledge.
-It is with that compulsion in the hearts and minds of the students that, one year ago, a student-driven committee came together, with the help of a few staff mentors, to find a creative way to celebrate the legacy of Dr. Robertson.
+It is with that compulsion in the hearts and minds of the students that, four years ago, a student-driven committee came together, with the help of a few staff mentors, to find a creative way to celebrate the legacy of Dr. Robertson.
 The committee decided that an endowed scholarship in Dr. Robertson’s name would be the best way to honor a man who himself could never stop giving to the students he served.

 Defining the memories the students shared with the committee about Dr. Robertson were such terms as professionalism, laughter and ambition; therefore, an annual 5K event, named as the Ties & Tennis Shoes Memorial Fun Run, seemed to playfully align with the mentality of Dr. Robertson, and showcase the playful, professional (ties), playful (tennis shoes), and driven (competitive endurance run) nature of Dr. Robertson to the community, especially to new students.